lhelms2/rtd-template/docs/source/help.rst

   - Any other approaches you’ve tried.
   - Any other information you think might be relevant.

-The attached Outlook email template is pre-populated with the above requested information.
+The attached :download:`Outlook email template <images/testing.emltpl>` is pre-populated with the above requested information.

 **If you have multiple, unrelated issues, please create a separate ticket for each one by sending separate emails.**